 - Browse to your AWS console and select WorkSpaces under Services.
 Select Application under Application Manager.

 - Click on Add application from AWS Market Place

-- Let’s add few application into your Application Manager.
+- Let’s add few applications into your Application Manager.
 Add the following by clicking on the applications and Accept Terms and subscribe

-- Once you added these applications return to application catalog and change the source to AWS Market Place and select all their application and click on Action > Assign Application to Users
+- Once you add these applications, return to application catalog and change the source to AWS Market Place, select all the applications and click on Action > Assign Application to Users

-- Select your Directory and search for your users, and yes you should be able to easily assign set of applications to set of users under a group
+- Select your Directory and search for your users, and you should be able to easily assign a set of applications to users under a group

 - Click on your user and add it to the Selected Users and click Next